fcpmagalhaes/assessment/README.md

 1. Run `npm run api` to start the [API](#api)

 ## Client
 Was used the most recent version of [React](https://reactjs.org/) and [React Router](https://github.com/remix-run/react-router) with the typescript template.
 The the website is located in `/client`.
+Stylization was not considered to deliver this test and was reproduced exactly as the demo website provided.
+This feature can be a goal to an next time.

 You should then have the demo website running in `http://localhost:4000`